nilium/rusalka-vm/bytecode.md

 All but the first two chunks are always in the same order.
 There is no requirement that other chunks be presented in the same order or contiguously in a unit, provided the version and offsets table are the first two chunks and follow one after the other.
 You can use the offsets table, in turn, to seek to different chunks.

+Chunk sizes and names will likely become 64-bit in future iterations of the Rusalka bytecode.

 > __Rationale for preferring signed integers:__ although unsigned integers grant you the one extra bit, it's a pain in the neck to mix signed and unsigned integers in the same program.
 As such, it seems simpler to mandate that signed integers be preferred unless the integer is _only_ to be used for bitwise operations.
 If the range of 32-bit signed integers becomes an issue at some point, it'll be switched to 64-bit and the bytecode version will change.